Concordium/concordium.github.io/source/mainnet/net/guides/create-account.rst

         ..
 Note::
             To access the **Balance** of the new account, tap the Balance area on the account card or tap |moredetails|.

+    .. tab:: Browser Wallet

+        #.
+To switch to the accounts page, click on the Concordium logo (screenshot) and select Accounts.

+        #.
+Click the Accounts drop-down.
+Then click Add new.

+        #.
+Enter a private key and account address.
+Click Add account.

 .. |moredetails| image:: ../images/more-arrow.png
              :alt: Button with More and double-headed arrow